 Boxes that are already brightly colored make good storage units.
 Here they are being used to store medicines.

-6. Use Lidded Plastic Containers for Seeds
+7. Use Lidded Plastic Containers to Store Seeds

-7. Use Perforated Plastic Fruit Containers to Grow Seedlings
+8. Use Perforated Plastic Fruit Containers to Grow Seedlings

-10. Use Cereal Boxes to Make Files
+10. Use Cereal Boxes to Make File Folders

 Just cut the upper part of the cereal box to shape it, and then cover it with patterned paper.
 This gives you the option of choosing colors and designs to match your home decor.